 Detroit police looking for missing 15-year-old girl who left home without permission

-She’s described as being 5 feet, 4 inches and weighs 150 pounds.
-She has a dark complexion with a black braided ponytail.
+She’s described as being 5 feet, 5 inches tall and weighs 130 pounds.
+SHe was last seen wearing a blue hoodie, green shirt, pink jacket, blue jeans and brown boots.

+Police said her family told them she has a mental health condition.

 Copyright 2020 by WDIV ClickOnDetroit - All rights reserved.